gonzaloquiroga/neptune_final_project/readme.md

 The goal of my project is to answer the question:

--Find all GPCRs of each class in Clytia (from an existing excell table and Transcriptome FASTA file) and get a good dataset of GPCRs to do a phylogeny of a specific Clytia Neuropeptide GPCR.
+Find all GPCRs of each class in Clytia (from an existing excell table and Transcriptome FASTA file) and get a good dataset of GPCRs to do a phylogeny of a specific Clytia Neuropeptide GPCR.

+"I should not make this data available in public repositories yet"

 The methods I will use to do this are...

--TextWrangling, concatenate, python scripts to authomatise what I would do with regular expressions.
+-TextWrangling, concatenate, python scripts to authomatise what I would do with regular expressions...

 1) Use commands like "grep" and ">" to create new files with the specific PFAM information of GPCR family for each of the contigs (Class A, B, C and other).
+"Max recommended me to also do this in Python"

 2) Use a Python script to create FASTA files with the contig name and protein sequence for each of the main classes of GPCRs.
 I will use the PFAM information files and the Clytia transcriptome for this.